tarek0m/Graph-based-Movie-Recommendation-System/README.md

 ```
 ├───datasets
+│   ├───clusters            # Every User-Cluster and Cluster-Item matrix
 │   ├───combined-u          # The combined dataset of users similarity graph and users' side information
+│   ├───matrices            # User-Cluster and Cluster-Item matrices
-│   └───ml-1m               # The MovieLens 1m dataset
+│   ├───ml-1m               # The MovieLens 1m dataset
-│   └───seen                # The dataset of ratings and side information of 5940 users (for the model)
-│   └───unseen              # The dataset of ratings and side information of 100 users (for the web applicationdatabase)
+│   └───predictions         # Predicted User-Item ratings
 ├───images                  # The images used in the documentation
-└───models                  # The trained models of the encoder and Kmeans clustering
+├───models                  # The trained models of the encoder and Kmeans clustering
+└───reports                 # Logs for every predicted movie rating in each cluster
 ```

 ## 🏁 Getting Started <a name = "getting_started"></a>